winterstein/StackDiagramEditor/README.md

 StackDiagramEditor
 ==================

 Quickly draw software / system task diagrams.
+Use it at: http://winterstein.github.io/StackDiagramEditor